moliver28/research-handbook/content/handbook/communication/_index.md

 1. Do not use acronyms when you can avoid them.
 Acronyms have the effect of excluding people from the conversation if they are not familiar with a particular term.
 Example: instead of `MR`, write `merge request (MR)`.
    1. If acronyms are used, expand them at least once in the conversation or document and define them in the document using [Kramdown abbreviation syntax](https://kramdown.gettalong.org/syntax.html#abbreviations).
 Alternatively, link to the definition.
    1. If you don't know the meaning of an acronym, ask.
 It's always ok to [speak up](/handbook/values/#share).
-1. We segment our customers/prospects into 4 segments [Strategic, Large, Mid-Market, and Small Medium Business (SMB)](/handbook/sales/field-operations/gtm-resources/).

 ### Communicating dates and time